 The articulation compact is an agreement between public and private four-year colleges/universities and Illinois community colleges.
-Graduates of Illinois community colleges who have completed an associate in arts (AA) or an associate in science (AS) degree are accepted as having "junior status" at the following colleges and/or universities: Aurora University, Chicago State University, Concordia University, Eastern Illinois University, Governor's State University, Illinois State University, Northeastern Illinois University, Northern Illinois University, Southern Illinois University, University of Illinois at Springfield and Western Illinois University.
+Graduates of Illinois community colleges who have completed an associate in arts (AA) or an associate in science (AS) degree are accepted as having "junior status" at the following colleges and/or universities: Aurora University, Chicago State University, Concordia University, Eastern Illinois University, Governor's State University, Illinois State University, Northeastern Illinois University, University of Illinois at Springfield and Western Illinois University.

 AA and AS degree students transferring to these institutions are considered to have met the lower division general education requirements.
 Certain programs of study at the senior transfer institution may require additional prerequisites beyond those specified in the institution's general education requirements.
-For additional information, students are encouraged to contact the Transfer Center in Room B-100 of the Student Center.
+For additional information, students are encouraged to contact their counselor.

-"2 + 2" Agreements
+2 + 2 Agreements